-Join us September 17-23 for a week-long celebration of America's Revolutionary War spies!
+Join us September 14-21 for a week-long celebration of America's Revolutionary War spies!
 Learn the secrets of America's first spy ring, hear stories of famed spies such as Benjamin Tallmadge and Nathan Hale, and discover the truth about some of the War's unsung heroes who were instrumental in the efforts of Revolutionary espionage.
-Check out our full schedule of specialized guided walking tours, spy-themed activities, and more.

-Free with regular admission to the Museum.
+*Ticket purchase includes complimentary admission to the Museum.

 Sympathetic Spies: George Washington’s Eyes and Ears in Lower Manhattan Walking Tour | Sunday, September 15 | 11:00am - 1:00pm

 The British Revolutionary War Spymaster Major George Beckwith claimed that, “Washington didn’t really outfight the British, he simply out-spied us.”
 The General’s master spies operated out of Lower Manhattan and this walking tour will make its way between the Battery and Wall Street, retracing their steps.

 Join Archive on Parade founder Lucie Levine on this guided walking tour to discover who first peddled fake news, meet the tailor who saved George Washington’s life not once but twice, and find out what Eagles, Turtles, and Vultures have to do with turncoats and saboteurs.

 Lucie Levine aims to take New York’s fascinating history out of the archives and into the streets.
 She’s a native New Yorker, and licensed New York City tour guide, with a passion for the city’s social, political and cultural history.
 Lucie has collaborated with local partners including the New York Public Library, the 92nd Street Y, the Brooklyn Brainery, The Society for the Advancement of Social Studies and Nerd Nite to offer exciting tours, lectures and community events all over town.